itcarroll/basic-R-lesson/docs/_slides/editor.md

 ===

-Let's review the elements of this statement, from left to right:

-- `vals` is the name of a (new) variable
-- ` <- ` assigns to `vals` the result of what comes after
-- `seq` is the name of a function
-- `(` is the opening paren of the function call
-- `1` and `100` are separate arguments to the function
-- `)` is the closing paren of the function call

-===

-Question
-: Why call `vals` a "variable" and `seq` a "function"?

-Answer
-: {:.fragment} It is true they are both names of things known to R, and could be called variables.
-But `seq` has the distinguishing property of being **callable** (i.e. we can use "(" and ")" to provide arguments), which makes it a variable that behaves something like a mathematical function by taking input and returning output.

-===

 Our call to the function `seq` could have been much more explicit.
 We could give the arguments by the names that `seq` is expecting.

 ~~~r